WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 3.5.5 =
+= 3.6.0 =
-Freemius SDK updated.
-Please upgrade to this version.
+New features and enhancements in this release.
+Please read the changelog for more details.